LeoRam84/LeoRam84/README.md

     (MongoDB).
 I am working on some projects, which can be more easily viewed here!
 I have 5 years of continuous English language education at Brasas English Course, achieving proficiency, and bachelor's degrees.

+* 👨🏻‍💻  Take a look at my portfolio at https://portfolio-leo-chi.vercel.app/
 * 🌍  I'm based in Rio de Janeiro, Brazil
 * ✉️  You can contact me at [leonardoramidan@hotmail.com](mailto:leonardoramidan@hotmail.com)
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives